U.S. Gulf Coast oil spillers about to face day in court

 Alabama Attorney General Luther Strange, who will speak for the states in the trial, agreed that the evidence would show BP’s conduct reaches the level of gross negligence and said expert testimony would prove “very, very damaging to BP.”

-Strange plans to pummel BP with declarations that the spill was both predictable and preventable, and that the company fosters a “culture of callousness.”
+Strange said he plans to present BP with declarations that the spill was both predictable and preventable, and that the company fosters a “culture of callousness.”

 “It’s a focus of profits over safety,” he said in an interview on Thursday.